 In order to keep up with it, and be effective in how we support our community, we’ve been seeing over and over again how crucial it is for us to structure in ways that allow us to adjust on the fly.

 Honestly, we don’t know what’s ahead.
-There’s very little that’s concrete about the next one or two years.
-There’s not a return to “normal” that looks like it will be coming anytime soon, and what’s more likely is that the idea of “normal” will be ever-changing.
+Even though it feels like there is some sort of a return to normalcy that is tangible, what’s more likely is that the idea of “normal” will be ever-changing.

-In response to such unique times, here are four shifts to consider about library furniture for reopening and the future of our spaces:
+In response, here are four shifts to consider with library furniture for the future of our spaces:

 #1: Benching to Tables